Skip to content

 const tools = await selectTools('Research and analyze data');

-const agent = createReActAgent({ llm, tools });
+const agent = createReActAgent({ model, tools });

 Technique 2: Adaptive Iteration Limits